 The Arvada City Council approved a micromobility pilot program on August 16, 2021 which allows shared mobility devices (electric scooters, shared bicycle and e-bikes).
-The program allows rental bikes and scooters to be used in a one-mile radius area around the G Line which is identified as the pilot program zone, see a map of the area here.

 The City is issuing permits for up to two vendors to participate in the program.
 Each company can have up to 200 devices that can be rented by the public during the pilot program.

 The program has launched with Bird as the initial vendor providing only scooters.

 At this time the City is only looking at dockless bicycles and scooters, which means they can be taken from point to point, and do not have to be parked at a specific location.
 This makes the devices more useful and allows more freedom for the user to end their trip exactly where they need.
 Based on community feedback, the City is working on adding parking areas in high traffic areas to ease congestion.

 Thank you to those who provided feedback on their experience with the program.
 Feedback via SpeakUp has concluded.
 We also gathered the following data about how the community is using shared e-scooters:

 The City team reviewed the survey responses and shared an analysis of the results with the Arvada City Council.

 - Watch the Nov.
 14 City Council meeting to learn more (the presentation begins at 35:33).

 - Read the City team's report of the survey results and the pilot program.